yok2086/tp/docs/DeveloperGuide.md

 The Ingredient Inventory feature is modular and extensible, allowing for seamless integration with features like Recipe Management and Shopping Lists.
 The core components of the Ingredient Inventory feature include:

-- **Ingredient Inventory Class**: Manages the collection of ingredients, allowing users to add, update, and delete
+- **Ingredient Inventory Class**: Manages the collection of ingredients, allowing users to add, edit, and delete
 - items.
-- **Low-Stock Alert System**: Enables users to set and retrieve low-stock alerts, notifying them when ingredients fall
+- **Low-Stock Alert System**: Enables users to set and receive low-stock alerts, notifying them when ingredients fall
 - below a set threshold.
 - **Integration with Ingredient Feature**: Uses the Ingredient class to ensure consistency and modularity in ingredient
 - representation.
+- **Unit Conversion System**: Enables users to convert ingredient quantities between different units (e.g. kg to g) for consistency in recipes and inventory tracking.
+- **Category Management**: Allows ingredients to be categorized (e.g. Dairy, Condiments, Spices) for easier organization and filtering.

 ### Core Functionalities
-- **Adding and Managing Ingredients**: Users can add new ingredients with a name, quantity, and unit while ensuring
+- **Adding and Managing Ingredients**: Users can add new ingredients with a name, quantity, unit, and category while ensuring
 - valid input through validation checks.
 - **Updating Ingredient Quantities**: The feature allows increasing or decreasing ingredient quantities.
 - **Deleting Ingredients**: Users can remove ingredients from the inventory, ensuring accurate stock representation.
 - **Low-Stock Alerts**: The system supports configurable alerts to notify users when ingredients are running low.
+- **Unit Conversion**: Users can add and convert ingredient quantities between different units using predefined conversion factors to maintain consistency.
+- **Categorizing Ingredients**: Users can assign categories to ingredients to improve organization and facilitate searching.

 ## Sequence Diagram
 The following sequence diagram illustrates the interaction between the user, the Ingredient Inventory, and the